What is heat-related illness?

 Being in a hot environment can make your body temperature go up.
-Examples of hot environments include the inside of a car or a tent on a hot day, the upper floors of a house on a sunny day, a hot tub or sauna, and heat from direct warmth or sunlight in the outdoors.
+Examples of hot environments include the inside of a car or a tent on a hot day, the upper floors of a building on a sunny day, a hot tub or sauna and heat from direct warmth or sunlight in the outdoors.

-Heat-related illnesses can also occur in your workplace if a hot environment is created by equipment or enclosed spaces.
-Examples include: bakeries, kitchens, laundries, boiler rooms, foundries and smelting operations, mines, and certain manufacturing plants.
+Heat-related illnesses can also occur in your workplace if you work outdoors or in a hot enclosed environment.
+Examples include: bakeries, kitchens, laundries, boiler rooms, foundries and smelting operations, mines and certain manufacturing plants.

 What are the symptoms of heat-related illness?

 The symptoms of heat-related illness can range from mild to severe.
 They include:

 - Nausea and/or vomiting